Shaoshuai2019/shaoshuai.github.io/_pages/about.md

    * S. Chu, M. Herty, M. Lukacova and Y. Zhou, [Solving Random Hyperbolic Conservation Laws Using Linear Programming](./files/Chu_Herty_Lukacova_Zhu.pdf), to appear in SIAM Journal on Scientific Computing.

-   * S. Chu, M. Herty and A. Kurganov, [Numerical Analysis of Stabilization for Random Hyperbolic Systems of Balance Laws](./files/Chu-Herty-Kurganov.pdf), International Journal of Control.
+   * S. Chu, M. Herty and A. Kurganov, [Numerical Analysis of Stabilization for Random Hyperbolic Systems of Balance Laws](./files/Chu-Herty-Kurganov.pdf), International Journal of Control, 1-16.

 ### <font face="Times New Roman">Publications in 2025</font>